 Nazario, who grew up in Kansas and in Argentina, has written extensively from Latin America and about Latinos in the United States.
 She has been named among the most influential Latinos by Hispanic Business Magazine and a “trendsetter” by Hispanic Magazine.
 In 2012 Columbia Journalism Review named Nazario among “40 women who changed the media business in the past 40.”
 In 2018, she was given the Spirit of HOPE (Hispanas Organized for Political Equality) Award.
 In 2020, Parade Magazine named her one of “50+ Most Influential Latin-American Women in History.”

-Nazario, a graduate of Williams College, has a master’s degree in Latin American Studies from the University of California, Berkeley.
-She has been awarded two honorary doctorates by Mount St. Mary’s College and Whittier College.
+She is a graduate of Williams College and has a master’s degree in Latin American studies from the University of California, Berkeley.
+She has honorary doctorates from Mount St. Mary’s College and Whittier College.
 She began her career at the Wall Street Journal, and later joined the Los Angeles Times.